 - Facade engineering

-- BIM overall and specialist planning
+- BIM discipline and main coordination

 thyssenkrupp Business Services GmbH on behalf of thyssenkrupp Elevator AG, Essen/Germany